microsoft/api-guidelines/Guidelines.md

 **Recordset count:** Developers who want to know the full number of records across all pages, MAY include the query parameter _$count=true_ to tell the server to include the count of items in the response.

+### 9.9.
+Compound collection operations
+Filtering, Sorting and Pagination operations MAY all be performed against a given collection.
+When these operations are performed together, the evaluation order MUST be:

+1. **Filtering**.
+This includes all range expressions performed as an AND operation.
+2. **Sorting**.
+The potentially filtered list is sorted according to the sort criteria.
+3. **Pagination**.
+The materialized paginated view is presented over the filtered, sorted list.
+This applies to both server-driven pagination and client-driven pagination.

+### 9.10.
+Empty Results
-**Empty Results** When a search is performed on a collection and the result set is empty you MUST respond with a valid response body and a 200 response code.
+When a search is performed on a collection and the result set is empty you MUST respond with a valid response body and a 200 response code.
 In this example the filters supplied by the client resulted in a empty result set.
 The response body is return as normal and the _value_ attribute is set to a empty collection.
 A client MAY be expecting metadata attributes like _MaxItems_ based on the format of your responses to similar calls which produced results.